thawkin3/js-data-structures-and-algorithms/CONTRIBUTING.md

 If you would like to contribute to this project, please submit an issue and then create a pull request.
-This project uses [commitizen](https://github.com/commitizen/cz-cli) for commit message formatting, so to add your code, you'll use:
+This project uses [commitizen](https://github.com/commitizen/cz-cli) for commit message formatting and [Husky](https://github.com/typicode/husky) for git hooks to run some validation.

+The process of adding, committing, and pushing your code will look like this:

 - `git add .`
 - `yarn commit` (Note that this is NOT `git commit`)
+- (Husky now runs the git hooks to verify that the tests are passing and that the commit message is in the proper format)
 - `git push`